jerryno6/vulinux/linux_popular_commands.md

     1> SELECT SYSDATETIMEOFFSET();
     2> GO

-# from now, we can use MS SQLManagement or SQL Operations Studio  to connect to the Sql instance running on container
+# from now on, we can use MS SQLManagement or Azure Data Studio  to connect to the Sql instance running on container
 SQL Server cli
 SqlCmd -E -S MyServerMyInstance –Q “BACKUP DATABASE [MyDB] TO DISK=’D:BackupsMyDB.bak'” SqlCmd -E -S MyServer –Q “RESTORE DATABASE [MyDB] FROM DISK=’D:BackupsMyDB.bak'”